AdithyaSean/Automated-Home-Security-System/docs/Automated-Home-Security-System-Report.md

   - [View Figure](#gantt-chart)

 ### Introduction
-In an era where smart home technology is rapidly evolving, the need for sophisticated security systems has become paramount (Institute of Electrical and Electronics Engineers [IEEE], 2023).
-The Smart Home security System (SHSS) emerges as a comprehensive solution that bridges the gap between traditional security and modern IoT capabilities.
-This project implements a Level 4 IoT architecture, chosen specifically for its ability to handle complex data processing and system integration requirements (Wang & Wang, 2023).
+In this rapidly evolving era to ensure our safety and privacy advanced security systems are crutial (Humayun et al., 2024).
+Given advancment of the IoT systems it has significantly increased to gap between traditional security systems and advanced security systems.
+This project implements a Level 4 IoT architecture.
+We have chosen this architecture specifically for its ability to handle complex data processing and system integration requirements.

 #### IoT Architecture Level Justification
 SHSS operates at Level 4 of the IoT architecture hierarchy because it incorporates advanced data processing capabilities and complex system integration (IEEE, 2023).
-The system utilizes sophisticated computer vision algorithms (Bradski & Kaehler, 2023) and implements secure data handling protocols (Firebase, 2023) to ensure robust system performance.
+The system utilizes sophisticated computer vision algorithms (OpenCV, 2024) and implements secure data handling protocols (Firebase, 2024) to ensure robust system performance.

 This level of architecture enables the system to: